Wondering what happens after a C7 spinal cord injury?

 Both therapies will assess your physical abilities and work towards improving your motor skills.

 In physical therapy, you’ll work on improving your gross motor skills (think big movements) through exercise.

 In occupational therapy, you’ll work more on developing your fine motor skills (small muscle functions) through activities of daily living like brushing your teeth and getting dressed.

-Both the brain and spinal cord have neuroplasticity, which is the ability to adapt.
+Both the brain and spinal cord have neuroplasticity, which is the ability to adapt by rewiring neural pathways.

 Repetitive movement stimulates neuroplasticity.
-The more you perform a weak function, the more you’re activating that neural circuitry and the more familiar your brain gets with the movement.
+The more you perform a weak function, the more you’re activating that neural circuitry and the more familiar your brain becomes with the movement.

 You’re essentially reteaching yourself how to move again by strengthening neural circuitries that survived the injury.